 - Acids that possess more than one dissociable hydrogen atom are known as polyprotic acids; H2SO4 and H3PO4 are well-known examples.
 Intermediate forms such as HPO42–, being capable of both accepting and losing protons, are called ampholytes.
-In the examples below, ampholytes are shown in green:
+In the following table, ampholyte species acting as acid are shown in red.

-It turns out that hydrogen ions cannot exist as actual H+ entities in water, but don't panic!
-Chemists still find it convenient to pretend they are present, and to show them in equations that involve acid-base reactions.
-More on this in a later part of this lesson group.
+You will find out in a later section of this lesson that hydrogen ions cannot exist as actual H+ entities in water, but don't panic!
+It turns out that chemists still find it convenient to pretend as if they are present, and to show these structures in equations that involve acid-base reactions.

 The name base has long been associated with a class of compounds whose aqueous solutions are characterized by: